amarce/kolla-ansible/doc/source/reference/podman.rst

 Container creation ordering
 ---------------------------

-Each role now invokes the shared ``_ensure_service_container`` helper before generating Podman systemd units or running post-configuration tasks.
-This guarantees that containers are created as soon as their images are available, preventing later tasks from waiting indefinitely for units that were never spawned.
+Each role now guarantees container creation before any systemd or post-configuration steps run.
+The ``service-check-containers`` role invokes the shared ``_ensure_service_container`` helper whenever a container is missing and immediately re-checks for its presence.
+As a result, Podman systemd unit generation and subsequent post-configuration logic always see the container in place.
 The ensure step also ignores the historical ``service.iterate`` gate, so first-time container creation is not skipped when a service definition declares iteration metadata.

+When a container drifts or disappears between executions, the ``service-check-containers`` handler path recreates it using the same helper before attempting restarts.
+This behaviour is consistent for all services, including those with custom restart handlers such as Open vSwitch, ensuring that queued service-check actions always result in a running container before unit or post-config tasks resume.

 Reconfigure behaviour